awsdocs/aws-opsworks-user-guide/doc_source/opscm-create-server-cfn.md

 AWS OpsWorks for Chef Automate lets you run a [Chef Automate](https://www.chef.io/automate/) server in AWS\.
 You can provision a Chef Automate server in about 15 minutes\.

+Starting May 3, 2021, AWS OpsWorks for Chef Automate stores some Chef Automate server attributes in AWS Secrets Manager\.
+For more information, see [Integration with AWS Secrets Manager](data-protection.md#data-protection-secrets-manager)\.

 The following walkthrough helps you create a server in AWS OpsWorks for Chef Automate by creating a stack in AWS CloudFormation\.

 **Topics**